ezart/merle/docs/README.md

 Let's add some HTML and Javascript to the Assets.
 The Javascript opens a websocket back to the Thing and listens for new JSON messages from the Thing.
-It's updating the LED state on screen when the "update" message is received.
+It's updating the LED state on screen when the "Update" message is received.
-The Thing will generate new "update" message periodically.
+The Thing will generate new "Update" message periodically.
 We'll add that code in a bit.
 The Thing is running a web server listening on port 8080.

 ```html